okeeffed/cheat-sheets/Machine-Learning/ML-Regression-Model-Performance.md

 Here we have our `simple linear regression` regression from before.
 We, the same concepts apply for multiple linear regression.

 R^2 - goodness of fit.
 The closer the one, the better - BUT the problem is when we start adding more DVs into the model.
 What we can look at is whether the R^2 getting better or worse, but because of SS[res] the minimum will never decrease. **THIS IS IMPORTANT**.

+Once you add a new variable, it will affect what the variable looks like.
+Either the new variable will help minimize the SS[res].
+If you cannot decress SS[res], the new variable would be zero (unlikely).